postpdm/awesome-jupyter/README.md

 GitHub have internal [support](https://github.com/blog/1995-github-jupyter-notebooks-3) for rendering of Jupyter notebooks from commited `.ipynb` files.

-Here is a [gallery](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks) of interesting IPython Notebooks.

 [Try](https://try.jupyter.org/) Jupyther in your browser.

 # IPython